-A Better Way to Suck Up Drywall Dust
+A Better Way to Clean Up Drywall Dust

-A vacuum is the best tool for cleaning up a houseful of drywall dust.
+When it comes to drywall dust specifically, a vacuum is often the best tool for clean up.
 The dust, though, wants to get into the motor’s bearings and kill it, and the powdery mess clogs the filter in a hurry.
 As a remodeling contractor, I got tired of dealing with the dust, so I built what I call the “vac accumulator.”
 The idea is simple: Before the dust gets to the vacuum canister, I run it through a water-bath unit to separate the drywall dust from the air pulled into the vacuum.
 Here’s how it works.